QutEcoacoustics/interaction-experiments/content/experiments/fcs/Tutorial.md

 See if you can find, box, and label the dawn chorus.
 The dawn chorus is when the birds begin chorusing at dawn.
 It is typically loud and between the hours of 5am and 7am.
-When you find it please box all of it, and label it with the number '1', then hit 'Next'.
+When you find it please box all of it, and label it with the number `1`, then hit _Next_.

 ---
 #